Tagged: freedom of speech

 The victim’s friend

 Nidhi was witness to a hit-and-run that would likely result in homicide, seeing Anjali dragged away under a car.
 She probably ran for her life, thinking: “If these monsters notice me, a witness to their crime, they’ll want to kill me too, so indifferent are they to strangers’ life.”
 Then she went back home.
 Why not to the police?
 At 2 am in the morning, the safest was straight home.
-Perhaps she didn’t even know where the police station is, nor was there anybody around to tell her, or she didn’t dare ask, for that would have shown she was helpless and men could have raped her.
+Perhaps she didn’t even know where the police station is, nor was there anybody around to tell her, or she didn’t dare ask, for that would have shown she was helpless, and men could have raped her.
 And she didn’t have police number on her phone: who cares about that at 20 something?
 So, Hindustan Times says she went home, probably thinking of asking for advice.
 She then did nothing for the next two days: if this means she reported on her own initiative after three days, then she finally reported.
 Why so long?
 Perhaps the first day she was completely out of her mind, then the second day she thought it was already too late and she hoped she would escape investigation, and the third day she had remorse and reported.

 But Nidhi’s behavior is a secondary and minor question, just as the accident is secondary in importance to the possible crimes, hit-and-run and manslaughter.
 Absent further elements that may surface later, in the previous paragraph I attempt an explanation.
 Some added in the meantime elements about her criminal record (drugs), and the hypothesis that she hid for two days to allow time to erase traces of alcohol or drugs in her blood (she would have been the one intoxicated and not, as she said, Anjali).
 But all in all, it is not clear how her behavior could be of great relevance to the main issue, unless one nurtures the idea of a premeditated murder of Anjali in which Nidhi would be implicated.
 Even if Nidhi were found liable for not reporting and/or the accident (cf. the allegation that cameras show she had her hands on the handle a few moments before the accident), that wouldn’t change the elements regarding hit-and-run and manslaughter.